e-nable/Service-Station/README.md

 This repository contains the web UI.

 NOTE: Currently in alpha development.
-Minimal security is currently implimented.
+Minimal security is currently implemented.

 More information regarding e-NABLE can be found at http://enablingthefuture.org